“AI”: Avoid Instantly or Apply with Integrity?

 Looking at how ChatGPT used sources from the internet without citing them to answer your question, it becomes clear why we cannot copy and paste text from the AI into our academic work.
 We would be copying text that had been plagiarized, committing second-hand plagiarism.
 Ethically, even if you used a direct quote of the ChatGPT text with correct in-text, reference entry, and narrative introduction citation conventions, you would be knowingly using material you knew came from another’s work without attribution.
 Furthermore, programs such as TurnItIn and Grammarly would be able to detect this as plagiarism and report it on your assignment as well.

-So, how can you use ChatGPT?
+So, how can you use tools like ChatGPT?

 If you want to utilize ChatGPT, after receiving permission from your instructor, you should follow specific guidelines: